augmentedstartups/OfficialYOLOv7Course/1. Run YOLOv7 in Colab/README.md

-# OfficialYOLOv7Course
+# Run YOLOv7 in the Cloud
-Learn YOLOv7 Object Detection - Tutorials
+Watch the Full Tutorial Here https://youtu.be/bkWeWmvYFvY